The efficiency of resource allocation mechanisms for budget-constrained users: Introduction

-A first apparent question was whether improved price of anarchy bounds are possible by changing the allocation function, but keeping the simple pay-your-signal (or PYS, for short) payment rule.
-Sanghavi and Hajek \cite{SH04} showed that no PYS mechanism has price of anarchy better than $8/7$, designed an allocation function that achieves this bound for two players, and provided strong experimental evidence that a slightly inferior bound holds for arbitrarily many players.
+A first apparent question was whether improved price of anarchy bounds are possible by changing the allocation function, but keeping the simple pay-your-signal (or PYS, for short) payment rule. \citet{SH04} showed that no PYS mechanism has price of anarchy better than $8/7$, designed an allocation function that achieves this bound for two players, and provided strong experimental evidence that a slightly inferior bound holds for arbitrarily many players.
 Surprisingly, full efficiency at equilibria (i.e., a price of anarchy equal to $1$) is possible via different allocation/payment functions.
-This discovery was made in three independent papers by Maheswaran and Basar \cite{MB06}, Yang and Hajek \cite{YH07}, and Johari and Tsitsiklis \cite{JT09}.
-The mechanism in \cite{MB06} uses proportional allocation (but a different payment; see Section \ref{sec:prelim} for its description), while the mechanisms in \cite{JT09,YH07} are adaptations of the well-known VCG paradigm (see also the survey by Johari \cite{J07} on these results).
+This discovery was made in three independent papers by \citet{MB06}, \citet{YH07}, and \citet{JT09}.
+The mechanism of \citet{MB06} uses proportional allocation (but a different payment; see Section \ref{sec:prelim} for its description), while the mechanisms of \citet{JT09} and \citet{YH07} are adaptations of the well-known VCG paradigm (see also the survey by \citet{J07} on these results).

 Our focus in the current paper is on the ---arguably, more realistic--- setting, in which each player has a private {\em budget} that constrains the payments that she can afford and, consequently, narrows her strategy space.
 As resource allocation mechanisms do not have direct access to budgets, budget constraints can restrict the set of equilibria so that their social welfare is extremely low compared to the optimal social welfare, which in turn is not related to player strategies, payments, or budgets.
-An efficiency benchmark that is suitable for budget-constrained players is known as {\em liquid welfare} (introduced by Dobzinski and Paes Leme \cite{DPL14} and, independently, by Syrgkanis and Tardos \cite{ST13} who call it {\em effective} welfare) and is obtained by slightly changing the definition of the social welfare, taking budgets into account.
+An efficiency benchmark that is suitable for budget-constrained players is known as {\em liquid welfare} (introduced by \citet{DPL14} and, independently, by \citet{ST13} who call it {\em effective} welfare) and is obtained by slightly changing the definition of the social welfare, taking budgets into account.
 Informally, the liquid welfare is the total value of the players for the resource fraction they receive, with the value of each player capped by her budget.
-Following the recent paper~\cite{AFGR15}, we use the term {\em liquid price of anarchy} (and abbreviate it as $\lpoa$) to refer to the price of anarchy with respect to the liquid welfare, i.e., the ratio between the optimal liquid welfare of a game induced by a resource allocation mechanism and the worst liquid welfare over all equilibria of the game.